Faculty Biographies

 Montana native Korine Fujiwara is a founding member of the Carpe Diem String Quartet, a devoted and sought-after chamber musician and teacher, and a gifted composer and arranger.

 Ms. Fujiwara is a gifted performer on both the violin and viola, and holds degrees from The Juilliard School and Northwestern University, where she studied with Joseph Fuchs and Myron Kartman, respectively.
-Her other mentors include Harvey Shapiro, Robert Mann, and Joel Krosnick.
+Her other mentors include Harvey Shapiro, Robert Mann, and Joel Krosnik.
 Ms. Fujiwara is a member of the music honorary society Pi Kappa Lambda.

 Korine performs on a 1790 Contreras violin, 2004 Kurt Widenhouse viola, and bows by three of today’s finest makers, Paul Martin Siefried, Ole Kanestrom and Charles Espey, all of Port Townsend, WA, USA.
-When not performing, writing or teaching music, Korine enjoys geocaching.

 Website: korinefujiwara.com/